zwang695/alexa-skills-list/skills/B019G0M2WS/README.md

 * *I don't know!*

-Did you know that every Jeopardy! category has an ?extra?
-6th clue?
+Did you know that every Jeopardy! category has an “extra” 6th clue?
 Now, you can play those clues in the new J6 game on Echo!
-With a single voice command, test your trivia knowledge with new daily clues written by the show?s official writers.
+With a single voice command, test your trivia knowledge with new daily clues written by the show’s official writers.
 Step up to the podium and get ready for a wide range of categories including sports, pop culture, travel, world history and much more.
-Get the ?true?
-Jeopardy! experience now as you shout out answers just like contestants in the show!
+Get the “true” Jeopardy! experience now as you shout out answers just like contestants in the show!

-Celebrate over 30 seasons of America?s Favorite Quiz Show??install the skill and play today!
+Celebrate over 30 seasons of America’s Favorite Quiz Show®—install the skill and play today!

 *PLEASE NOTE: If you have issues, questions, or comments please email us at gamesupport@spe.sony.com.
 We want to hear directly from you!